Nolawee/Ignition2015_week7/deliverables.md

 - What is a scripting language?
+A scripting language is a language that can be interperted without being compiled.
 - What is a variable?
+An variable is an element that can vary as far a changes are concerned.
 - What is a string?
 An array?
-A boolean?
+A boolean? a string is a variable that is a
 - What are events?
 - Link to codeacademy profile:
 - Code for Project Euler solution in file `project_euler_1.js`.